 My biggest challenge has been (on behalf of an important multinational company) to design and manufacture more than one thousand unique pieces, organizing everything, and taking care of even the smallest details.
 In the end, I was successful.
 I did it well.

-What has been your greatest artistic success?
+What achievement do you consider your greatest artistic success?

 It was participation in an important exhibition, curated by Jean Blanchaert in Milan at Villa Necchi Campigli—and having the honor of getting to know the greatest glass artists in the world.